alexKleider/phInfo/README.md

 1. Static Content
 1. Add Another Static Content Site

+Sensible defaults are chosen for everything so if using a `Raspberry Pi`, there'll be no necessity to modify anything.

 #### For the Advanced User

-If using the defaults is not to your liking, a config file is provided.
-It can be edited and substitutions made as you wish.
-Once modified, it must be `source`d on the target machine and this must be done each time the `environment` has been reset by a log on.
+Some (`advanced`) users may need (or just wish) to change some or all of the defaults.
+This can be done by changing assignments in the `config` file found in the `phInfo` repository.
+Once modified, it must be `source`d on the target machine each time you log on and before any of the configuring commands are run.
 This complicates things considerably so beware.

-Any one NOT interested in modifying defaults, can safely ignore all sectioned designated as being for the "advanced user" or "AdvUsr" for short.
+The rest of this `README` contains segments to help in this regard;
+each of these segments will be designated `AdvUsr` so it will be easy to see what is only relevant to the `admanced user` and can be ignored by those happy to accept the built in defaults.

 ### Raspberry Pi Acquisition